Donny Lalonde: Teddy Atlas' book revelation

 In 2006, Teddy Atlas published his autobiography, Atlas: From the Streets to the Ring: A Son's Struggle to Become a Man.
 In the book, he revealed that he came close to murdering Lalonde.
 "When he made six million for Leonard, it tore me up," Atlas wrote.
 "It made me murderous."
 If Atlas had not been fired by Lalonde and he had trained him for the Leonard fight, he would've gotten 10% of his purse, $600,000.
+This according to Lalonde "assuming Lalonde would have won a world title, successfully defended it and got the Leonard fight under Teddy's tutelage.
+Lalonde states he was regressing under Atlas's mental and emotional psychological demeaning way of communication and likely would never have succeeded had he stayed with Atlas.

 Atlas described getting a gun and going to Lalonde's apartment building in New York City.
 After getting buzzed into the building by another tenant, Atlas went to Lalonde's apartment and knocked on the door.
 "If he had opened the door, he was dead," Atlas wrote.
 "I would have pulled the trigger, turned around, and walked away."
 However, there was no answer.

 Atlas waited through the night for Lalonde to return, periodically phoning the apartment.
 When he finally got through, Lalonde's girlfriend answered.
 When asked if Lalonde was home, she said yes.
 Atlas hung up and started making his way over to the apartment.
 Somewhere along the way, for whatever reason, Atlas changed his mind.

 Lalonde knew nothing about it until the book came out and a friend told him about it.
 "It actually didn't surprise me when I heard it," he said.
 "Teddy got into fights with trainers and fighters quite a bit when I was with him.
-He may not be the most stable person walking around."
+He may not be the most stable person walking around.
+Also, I did not live in the apartment Teddy says he spoke to my girlfriend in for almost a year at the point he says "he phoned and spoke to my girlfriend".
+That is just a lie I guess he decided to use to spice up and help sell his book.